deccer/OpenTK-Bootstrap-With-ImGUI/README.md

 ## Getting started

-- Clone repo
-  `git clone --recursive https://github.com/deccer/OpenTK/Bootstrap-With-ImGUI /path/of/your/choice`
+- Use this template to create your own repo out of this one
 - Consider renaming the project as its just called `Client`, unless you plan on writing the next 3D-MMO ;)

 ## Versioning